incoresemi/river_core/docs/source/gui.rst

 - requires restart (after all operations involving writing to config file)
 - reordering the config file parameters ends in a stack overflow.
 - The terminal window pastes in bulk.
+- The resolution of the GUI window is fixed and not scalable.
+This will lead to issues in Hi-Resolution displays.